TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/concepts/spec-regional-parameters/index.md

 weight: 2
 ---

-{{% tts %}} supports versions 1.0.x and 1.1.x of the LoRaWAN specifications.
+{{% tts %}} supports versions 1.0.x and 1.1.x of the LoRaWAN® specifications.

 <!--more-->